r-ahmed2022/morsecode/README.md

 # 📖 [Decode a Morse code message] <a name="about-project"></a>

 During your vacation at the seaside, time after time you find old bottles with parchment inside.
 Out of curiosity, you look into the next bottle and see that there is a message written in Morse code.
-Morse code is a method used in telecommunication to encode text characters as standardized sequences of two different signal durations, called dots and dashes, or dits and dahs.
+Your curiosity grows even more - maybe you just found the lost treasure of the pirates!
 However, you are getting tired of decrypting messages manually.
-This program in Ruby can help by automating this process.
+Fortunately, you can program in Ruby and you can help yourself by automating this process.

 ## 🛠 Built With <a name="built-with"></a>